noeljane/skifree/README.md

 - compare player 1 score to player 2

 Stuff I need help with:

 - how to make guy run into object
-- how to control a guy that is moving downhill constantly without making him stop moving

 --